Zokrates/ZoKrates/zokrates_book/src/concepts/functions.md

     return foo()
 ```

-A function's signature has to be explicitely provided.
+A function's signature has to be explicitly provided.
 Functions can return many values by providing them as a comma-separated list.

 ```zokrates